 Inflation Rate in Italy averaged 5.82 percent from 1962 until 2021, reaching an all time high of 25.64 percent in November of 1974 and a record low of -0.60 percent in January of 2015.
 This page provides the latest reported value for - Italy Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Italy Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

-Inflation Rate in Italy is expected to be -0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Italy to stand at 0.60 in 12 months time.
-In the long-term, the Italy Inflation Rate is projected to trend around 1.10 percent in 2021 and 1.40 percent in 2022, according to our econometric models.
+Inflation Rate in Italy is expected to be -0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Italy to stand at 1.10 in 12 months time.
+In the long-term, the Italy Inflation Rate is projected to trend around 1.40 percent in 2022, according to our econometric models.